rio tinto red river in andalucia

 The rio Tinto has also been listed as a Protected Landscape.

-Hiking: The rio Tinto river and its flour mills
+Special hike in Spain the Rio Tinto river and its flour mills

 This walk along the banks of the Rio Tinto is quite extraordinary for the atmosphere it offers.
 What’s more, you’ll discover some very old flour mills.